ABRG-Models/morphologica/README.md

 ## Code documentation

+See [README.coding.md](https://github.com/ABRG-Models/morphologica/blob/main/README.coding.md) for a guide to the main classes.

 morphologica code is enclosed in the **morph** namespace.
-See the header files (They're all in [morph/](https://github.com/ABRG-Models/morphologica/tree/main/morph)) for the code documentation.
+If [README.coding.md](https://github.com/ABRG-Models/morphologica/blob/main/README.coding.md) doesn't coverit, then the header files (They're all in [morph/](https://github.com/ABRG-Models/morphologica/tree/main/morph)) contain code documentation.

 You can find example programs which are compiled when you do the standard cmake-driven build of morphologica in both the [tests/](https://github.com/ABRG-Models/morphologica/tree/main/tests) subdirectory